Harshith8333/EEG-Task-Classification-ASD/README.md

 # 🧠 EEG-Based ASD Classification Using Machine Learning and Neural Networks

-This project focuses on analyzing brainwave activity in children with Autism Spectrum Disorder (ASD) during cognitive tasks.
+This research focuses on analyzing brainwave activity in children with Autism Spectrum Disorder (ASD) during cognitive tasks.
 We built a complete pipeline from preprocessing EEG data to training machine learning and neural network models that classifies whether a child is ASD or typically developing (TD).

 ---